hack-gpon/hack-gpon.github.io/ont-UFiber-UF-Instant.md

 ## Firmware is interchangeable with:

-{% include warning.html content="The UFiber UF-Instant can be used as universal GPON stick with V2801F rootfs, but only with stock UF kernel (4.3.1/4.4.2): needed for Laser controller." %}
+{% include alert.html content="The UFiber UF-Instant can be used as universal GPON stick with V2801F rootfs, but only with stock UF kernel (4.3.1/4.4.2): needed for Laser controller." alert="Info"  icon="svg-info" color="blue" %}

 - [VSOL V2801F](ont-vsol-V2801F)